What is the path to objective happiness?

 Know what you want, when and where you want it, and why you want it.Write your goal in present tense, being positive, and grateful; Read > 3 times daily.Mix with positive thoughts and emotions.
 Include a current action plan.
 (See Example)Use all your senses when clearly imagining and emoting your goal's accomplishment.Keep those good emotions with expectation, gratitude, and no doubts.Touch your written goal throughout the day, everyday, to reflect on those good emotions.

 Do this continuously until you Understand what you are Thinking & Feeling about; ask yourself How to; and Decide what ACTION(S) to take to achieve your goal.
 Then Act.
 You have now become Self-Motivated!

-Through rational thought, emotion, and action, you will gain more knowledge, understanding, and wisdom to succeed.
-A good way to learn is to do and the best way to do is to move into action now.
+Through honest emotion, rational thought, and self-motivated action, you will gain more knowledge, understanding, and wisdom to succeed (See the "Individual Trinity").
+A good way to learn is to do, while the best way to do is to move into action now.

 For more interaction, click here and request an invitation to access the free online Tragedy and Hope Member's Only Network.

 If you want to educate yourself and learn about history and economics from a pro-freedom perspective, defend yourself more effectively in discussions with others, and expose propaganda set against your will, then Liberty Classroom is for you.
 Click Here to learn more.
 May you live a long, healthy, successful, liberty-filled, prosperous, and happy life.
 Thank You!